 If you do wish to book a Walk-Through, we suggest the following steps:

 *No one under the age of 16 is allowed on site at any time, regardless of safety equipment.
 Only the individuals listed on the offer will be allowed to enter the property.

 Your home has been built with care and will be inspected by our technical staff during construction.
 Municipal building inspectors, hydro, plumbing and gas inspectors will further examine your home to ensure building code requirements are met.

 Your PDI appointment will be scheduled approximately one week prior to your closing date.
-A Heathwood representative will accompany you or a designate of your choice on a thorough “Pre-Delivery Inspection” of your new home.
+A Heathwood representative will accompany you on a thorough “Pre-Delivery Inspection” of your new home.